dnv-opensource/ospx/docs/source/fileFormat.watchDict.md

 ## Description

-A watchDict is a file in C++ dictionary format used with cosim and watchCosim.
+A watchDict is a file in dictIO dict file format used with cosim and watchCosim.

 A watchDict is suitable for
 * monitor the progress of a running cosim simulation